AlecsisDuarte/retrieve-sge/README.md

 In order to make use of the commands and if you didn't use the `npm link` command you will need to type `./retrieve-sge.js` before the command and inside the root folder of the project, otherwise you could run the commands using `retrieve-sge` from anywhere.
 For example, in order to create the database you would use:
 ```
-./retreive-sge.js createDatabase
+./retrieve-sge.js createDatabase
 ```
 or
 ```
-retreive-sge create
+retrieve-sge create
 ```

 If you want to validate your password you would use:
 ```
-./retreive-sge.js validate 19999999
+./retrieve-sge.js validate 19999999
 ```
 or
 ```
-retreive-sge v 19999999
+retrieve-sge v 19999999
 ```

 ###Notes
 * *It is advice that if you are able to retrieve your password using this application you **change it**, as this means your account is vurnerable to brute force attacks like this one.*

-* *If you already changed your password and this has other than **6 digits numbers**, this application won't be able to retreive it.*
+* *If you already changed your password and this has other than **6 digits numbers**, this application won't be able to retrieve it.*